krujos/cf-zsh-autocompletion/README.md

 See the know issues below for what doesn't work.

+#Future
+Now that the CLI supports plugins, I'm considering abandoning this project in favor of a true CLI plugin.

 #Installation

 Drop the ```cf``` directory into your ```$ZSH/custom/plugins/``` (usually ```~/.oh-my-zsh/custom/plugins```) directory.
 Then add cf to the plugins line of your ```.zshrc``` file.
 For example here's my ```.zshrc``` plugin lines